Bovey Tracey Potteries

 The Bovey Tracey Potteries were a collection of potteries in the Bovey Tracey area of Devon, based on the clay from the Bovey Basin.
-Pottery making developed in the area developed on an industrial scale from around 1750 and lasted for around 200 years under various owners and names.
+Pottery making developed in the area on an industrial scale from c.
+1750 and lasted for around 200 years under various owners and names.

-A map showing the main sites of pottery making in the area local to "Bovey Basin".
+A map showing the main sites of pottery making in the area local to the "Bovey Basin".

 History

-Pottery is known to have been produced in the area since the early part of the 18th century as a kiln containing several unfinished and kiln-damaged saltglazed pots dated from 1760 was discovered in 1932 in Fore Street, Bovey Tracey.
-The kiln has since been moved to The Bovey Tracey Heritage Centre and the pots to The Bovey Pottery Museum where they can be seen on display.
+Pottery is known to have been produced in the area since the early part of the 18th century, as a kiln containing several unfinished and kiln-damaged salt-glazed pots dated from 1760 was discovered in 1932 in Fore Street, Bovey Tracey.
+The kiln has since been moved to The Bovey Tracey Heritage Centre and the pots to The Bovey Pottery Museum, where they can be seen on display.

-Lord William Courtenay, Earl of Devon opened a clay and lignite (brown coal) pit in 1750 at what has come to be known at Blue Waters near Bovey Tracey.
-Referred to as the "coal adventure" in the pottery industry at the time, several potters from Staffordshire moved to the area to make use of the raw materials and avoid transportation costs but the coal was not of sufficient quality to produce the quality of pottery desired.
-This was documented by Jeremiah Milles, Dean of Exeter at the time, who said: "the Bovey coal… was not of a heat intense enough to answer the purpose".
+Lord William Courtenay, Earl of Devon, opened a clay and lignite (brown coal) pit in 1750 at what has come to be known as Blue Waters near Bovey Tracey.
+Referred to as the "coal adventure" in the pottery industry at the time, several potters from Staffordshire moved to the area to make use of the raw materials and avoid transportation costs; but the coal was not of sufficient quality to produce the quality of pottery desired.
+This was documented by Jeremiah Milles, Dean of Exeter, who said: "the Bovey coal… was not of a heat intense enough to answer the purpose".